10 Common Problems with Vertical Gardens (and How to Fix Them)

 • Inspect weekly.
 Under the leaves, too.
 Early detection = easy rescue.

 For organic control, I swear by neem oil and insecticidal soap.
 Ladybirds are heroes too—pop them onto your plants and watch them munch through pests.
-The RHS has a brilliant guide on safe pest control.
+And don’t ignore mildew: a light white dusting looks harmless, but it spreads quickly if you leave it alone.
+I treat it early with a milk spray, and the RHS has a brilliant guide on safe pest control.

 Structural Integrity: Keeping Your Garden Upright